kevingduck/ChatroomGPT/README.md

 # ChatroomGPT

 Welcome to the ChatroomGPT repository!

-This application allows you to create chat rooms where you can chat with other people and interact with ChatGPT.
-The app provides a shared prompting experience, enabling users to engage with ChatGPT collaboratively.
+This application allows you to **create chat rooms where you can chat with other people and interact with ChatGPT**.

+This simple app provides a shared prompting experience, enabling users to engage with ChatGPT collaboratively.

 ## Features
 - Start a chat room and get shareable link instantly that you can send to others.